MuhammadUmerKhan/SmartSearch-LLM-Based-Semantic-Search-Engine/README.md

-# 📌 AI-Powered Search Engine with LLMs
+# 📌 AI-Powered Semantic Search Engine with LLMs & Vector Databases

 ## 🚀 Introduction
 The **AI-Powered Search Engine** is a web-based application that combines **Google Search API**, **web scraping**, **FAISS vector database**, and **LLMs** to fetch, extract, and summarize real-time search results.
 This tool is designed to **enhance information retrieval** by providing structured, AI-generated responses.